rakhimov/scram/doc/coding_standards.rst

 Coding Style Violations
 -----------------------

-- Exceptions are used.
-(This is not recommended by GCSG.)
+- Use of exceptions (This is not recommended by GCSG)
-- Streams are used instead of *printf-like routines*.
+- Use of streams instead of *printf-like routines*
-- Naming of mutator functions without *set* prefix.
+- Naming of mutator functions without *set* prefix
-- RTTI is used through dynamic casts.
-(Very limited application.)
+- RTTI through dynamic casts (Very limited use)
+- Multiple and private inheritance
-- C++11 features are not allowed.
+- C++11 features are currently not allowed.
   Only Boost features are used instead.
 - License boilerplate is not included unless the code is from other projects.